birgitte moos chalcraft

-Set design as Art exhibition at Højbygaard Sugarfactory in Lolland, Denmark at Lolland Museum.
-September 2011
+Set design as Art exhibition at Højbygaard Sugarfactory in Lolland, Denmark, at Lolland Museum, 2011

 Synthetic realism expressed abstractly as a comment to a mass consumer product.

+The paintings become a metaphor for how sugar fragments human mental fluctuations.
+Sugar, in different forms from refined white sugar to artificial sweeteners, is as addictive as alcohol, cigarettes, and drugs.
 The addiction is very real!
-Research indicate that sugar may be similar to morphine and heroin in its ability to to increase opioids in our brain that produce pleasure.
+Research indicates that sugar may be similar to morphine and heroin in its ability to increase opioids in our brain that produce pleasure.

-At first one get an initial 'sugar high' as the sugar queues serotonin.
+At first, one gets an initial 'sugar high' as the sugar queues serotonin.
 The beginning of the infamous 'sugar crash' which causes one to crave even more sugar.